 In an age-old dilemma, managers perennially ask why employees don’t do what they are supposed to do at work.
-While part of the responsibility falls on the choices that individual employees make, managers need to shoulder a portion of the blame, too.
+While part of the responsibility falls on the choices that individual employees make in the workplace, managers need to shoulder a portion of the blame, too.

 Employees want to succeed at work and managers are responsible for creating the work environment in which they can succeed.